AirtestProject/Poco/README.rst

 --------

 Main Poco features includes following:

 * supports mainstream game engines, including: Unity3D, cocos2dx-js, cocos2dx-lua and Android native apps
 * retrieves UI Elements Hierarchy in game's runtime
 * is super fast and impact-free to the game
 * allows straightforward SDK integration to the game (within in 5 minutes)
 * provides powerful APIs taht are engine independent
 * supports multi-touch e.g. fling/pinch/... (and more is coming soon)
 * support gps, accelerometer and gyro sensors, rotation (landscape/portrait) and other sensors as input (coming soon)
 * is extensible to other private engines by implementing `poco-sdk`_ .
 * is compatible with Python 2.7 and Python 3.3+.

 Installation
 ------------

-This section describes how to install `Poco` and `PocoSDK`.

-**Installing the Python package**

 In order to use Poco, you must install Poco python library on your host and also install the `poco-sdk`_ in your game/app.
 Supported version are Python2.7 and Python3.3+.